vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-hive.md

 You can download the example dataset from the [nebula-web-docker](https://github.com/vesoft-inc/nebula-web-docker/tree/master/example/mooc-actions "Click to go to GitHub") repository.

-In this example, the dataset is stored in a database named `mooc` in HIVE, and the information of all vertices and edges is stored in the `users`, `courses`, and `actions` tables.
+In this example, the dataset is stored in a database named `mooc` in Hive, and the information of all vertices and edges is stored in the `users`, `courses`, and `actions` tables.
 Here are the structures of all the tables.

 ```sql
 scala> sql("describe mooc.users").show